ttm/social/README.md

 #### the modules are:
+bootstrap.py for starting system with basic variables and routines

 facebook/\*
 - render.py for expressing contents of gml, gdf and tab files in RDF.
 - access.py for access to data in the facebook platform (through bots and other interfaces)